 What is Respect Inc?

 Respect Inc is a non-profit, peer-based organisation focused on protecting and promoting the rights, health and wellbeing of Queensland sex workers.
+We are a health promotion charity promoting awareness of HIV and STIs amongst Queensland sex workers.
 We are independent from police and the government, and do not operate to regulate the sex industry in any way.
 We are a sex worker rights-positive and rights-focused community organisation.
 Through our funding we provide a range of services and programs aimed at addressing our community’s needs, as informed by them.
 We recognise that historically, sex workers have successfully educated each other about workplace health and safety and in doing so, have demonstrated that peer education is the most effective way for us to improve this.
 We continue in this tradition, providing a peer-only safe space at all our offices and most events.

 Want to know more about Respect Inc?
 We are committed to being transparent and accountable to our members so check out our…